ovh/docs/pages/cloud/nutanix/29-hardware-gateway-replacement/guide.en-gb.md

 ---
-title: Replace the OVHgateway with a dedicated server
+title: Replacing the OVHgateway with a dedicated server
 slug: hardware-gateway-replacement
 excerpt: "How to replace your gateway integrated in Nutanix with a dedicated server to increase bandwidth"
 section: Network & Security